Vehicle Condition Assessment for VRT

 Mechanical Faults

-Non-functioning systems can significantly reduce VRT:
+Non-functioning systems can notably reduce VRT:

 - Engine warning lights or poor running